 January 31, 2017

 Taka had plotted our day trip.
-He predicted I would be worse for wear after my first snow experience and ski lesson at Fujiten Snow Park, and decided my first onsen experience would rejuvenate me.
+He predicted I would be worse for wear after my first snow experience and ski lesson at Fujiten Snow Park and decided my first onsen experience would rejuvenate me.
 Yamanashi Prefecture, located at the foot of Mt.
-Fuji, lent a perfect venue, being a wellspring of geothermal water, as most of volcanic Japan.
+Fuji, lent a perfect venue as a wellspring of geothermal water.
 A winding country road flanked by snow embankment led us to an imposing Japanese-style manor in the woods.

 It was Yuyari Onsen, a hot spring bathhouse of over 12 different types of baths.
 Late in the afternoon, the tall flight of steps was still and empty.
 Only the lighted lanterns indicated the facility was not closed.
 Upon entering the sliding door, we dispatched our footwear to the shoe lockers nearby.
 Each locker had a key inserted into the keyhole, which we presented to the receptionist at no cost.
 She switched our shoe locker key with another one for clothes and towels.
 It was this key that we strapped on our wrists while in the onsen.

 My friends filled me in with onsen rules, also posted on the corridor wall leading to the (un)dressing room: